Eddie Hughes (British politician)

-Edmund Francis Hughes (born 3 October 1968) is a British Conservative Party politician who served in the Second Johnson ministry as Parliamentary Under-Secretary of State for Housing and Rough Sleeping from 2021 to 2022.
-He has also been the Member of Parliament (MP) for Walsall North since 2017.
+Edmund Francis Hughes (born 3 October 1968) is a British Conservative Party politician who served in the Second Johnson ministry as Parliamentary Under-Secretary of State for Rough Sleeping and Housing from 2021 to 2022.
+He was Member of Parliament (MP) for Walsall North from 2017 to 2024.

-He was appointed Parliamentary Under-Secretary of State for Housing and Rough Sleeping in January 2021, due to the resignation of Kelly Tolhurst.
+He was appointed Parliamentary Under-Secretary of State for Rough Sleeping and Housing by Boris Johnson in January 2021, following the resignation of Kelly Tolhurst.
+He returned to the backbenches following the formation of the Truss ministry in September 2022.

 Early life and career

 Hughes was born on 3 October 1968 in Birmingham, England.
+His parents were Irish immigrants, his mother from the McNally family from Louisburgh Co.
+Mayo.
 His father was a bus driver and his mother was a cleaner.
 He has five brothers and attended Handsworth Grammar School (now King Edward VI Handsworth Grammar School for Boys).
 Hughes studied civil engineering at the University of Glamorgan.

 He was a director of YMCA Birmingham for development and asset management from 2014 to 2017, and assistant chief executive in 2017.
 He was a trustee of the Walsall Wood Allotment Charity, which helps people in financial need.
 Hughes served on the West Midlands Police Authority and was chairman of Walsall Housing Group from 2016 until June 2018.

 He stood for the Pheasey ward on Walsall Council in 1998, but was unsuccessful.
 He was, however, elected as a councillor for the Hatherton Rushall ward on Walsall Council in 1999, gaining the seat from Labour, until 2004 when boundary changes occurred and he was elected a councillor for Streetly ward.
 He has held several positions on the council including the decision-making cabinet, chairman of Children's Services Scrutiny and Audit committees.
 He left the council in 2018.
 He stood unsuccessfully for MP of Birmingham Hall Green in 2005.